General Motors 60° V6 engine: LG8

 The LG8 ("J-code") was an updated version of the engine that displaced 3135 cc.
 It still had an iron block, two-valve pushrod aluminum heads, and full sequential port fuel injection.
 The LG8 also featured a new intake manifold and numerous changes to improve parts-sharing with the larger-displacement LA1 3400.
 Emissions were improved with secondary air injection and it earned LEV status.

 The engine featured a 89 mm bore and a 84 mm stroke and a 9.6:1 compression ratio.
+52mm Throttle body.

-It produced 170–175 hp and 190–195 lbft.
+It produced 170–175 hp at 5200 rpm and 190–195 lbft at 4000 rpm.

 The LG8 was built in Ramos Arizpe, Coahuila, Mexico, and Tonawanda, New York.